Henrik2k17/OpenShade/README.md

 ## Acknowledgments

-Thanks to BiologicalNanobot for helping with the HLSL tweak code!
+Thanks to BiologicalNanobot for helping with the HLSL tweak code for Enhanced Atmospherics!

 Thanks to LB767 for creating the original tool and making it Open Source!